 How much power do LEDs use?

 LED Bulbs typically use 90% less power than an incandescent or halogen bulb of equivalent brightness.
 The reason LEDs are able to do this is because they are far more efficient at converting electricity, measured in watts, into light, measured in lumens.
-The efficiacy of a light source is evaluated by its lumen-to-watt ratio, usually shortened to Lm/W.
+The efficacy of a light source is evaluated by its lumen-to-watt ratio, usually shortened to Lm/W.

 As such, a typical 4 watt LED bulb can easily achieve a light output comparable to a 50 watt halogen, sometimes higher.